influx6/dataquery/query/readme.md

   - Compound Query

-  Since dataquery treats all information between the 'record_name(){...}' format as a single query, this allows compound queries be build and treated as seperate query graphs by the parser, it pieces out each sub-query according to the governing format rules then sends each query graph for processes to the connected adaptor, basically batching query requests
+  Since query treats all information between the 'record_name(){...}' format as a single query, this allows compound queries be build and treated as seperate query graphs by the parser, it pieces out each sub-query according to the governing format rules then sends each query graph for processes to the connected adaptor, basically batching query requests

 	      ```go